 Isopropyl alcohol, which is also known as 2-propanol, has the same molecular formula as propanol.
 Its molecular weight is around 60 g mol-1.
 The molecular formula is C3H8O.
 Hence, isopropyl alcohol is an isomer of propanol.
 The hydroxyl group of this molecule is attached to the second carbon atom in the carbon chain.
 Therefore, this is a secondary alcohol.

-Moreover, the melting point of isopropyl alcohol is -88 oC, and the boiling point is 83 oC.
+Moreover, the melting point of isopropyl alcohol is -88oC, and the boiling point is 83oC.
 It is miscible with water and stable under normal conditions.
 This is a colorless, clear, flammable liquid.
 Since this is a secondary alcohol, it undergoes all the reactions typical to a secondary alcohol.
-It oxidizes violently to produce acetone.
-This alcohol is used as a solvent, and used in pharmaceuticals, household products, and personal care products, also used to make other chemicals.
+Furthermore, it oxidizes violently to produce acetone.
+As for usage, this alcohol is useful as a solvent and used in pharmaceuticals, household products, and personal care products.
+We can also use it to make other chemicals.

-What is the difference between Ethyl Alcohol and Isopropyl Alcohol?
+What is the Difference Between Ethyl Alcohol and Isopropyl Alcohol?

 Ethyl alcohol is ethanol, and isopropyl alcohol is 2-propanol.
 These are small alcoholic compounds.
 The key difference between ethyl alcohol and isopropyl alcohol is that ethyl alcohol is a primary alcohol while isopropyl alcohol is a secondary alcohol.
 Moreover, an important difference between ethyl alcohol and isopropyl alcohol is that the ethyl alcohol has two carbons while isopropyl alcohol has three carbons.